Images help a lot in driving traffic to your blog or website.

 Biggest problem of using images is it’s increases page size.

-Every time if you add images in your post, it’s download from your server to visitor device.
+Every time if you add images to your post, it’s download from your server to visitor device.

 When you get advice from any blog expert, they told you to use images in the post to increase engagement.